alienscavenger/Hanyang-Project/README.md

 If you want to see the source
-file through the browser, use firefox or internet explorer instead of chrome, because on my end, chrome will messes up the line number alignment.
+file through the browser, use firefox or internet explorer instead of chrome, because on my end, chrome will messes up some of the line number alignment.

 Thank you!